Lambert House Renovations & Move

 The foundation’s 1901 brick walls and concrete slab were demolished and removed.
 Dirt was removed; the floor will be lowered; deeper foundation trenches were excavated; footing drains have been installed; sub-floor drainage was installed before a new floor slab is poured; the sewer pipe to the street was lowered; new foundation walls will be poured.
 Next, windows and exterior doors will be installed; the steep, narrow basement stairs will be replaced; ceiling height will be increased; heat will be added; a bathroom will be added; a new ADA lift and path from the parking lot will be added to the front porch, serving both the main floor and new basement; and new, dry youth programming space will be created including an art studio and a media lounge.
 Our kitchen will be gut-renovated, plumbing and electrical upgraded, bathrooms will be moved and renovated, dining room will be expanded to add more seating, and new storage will be installed.
 Because the renovation was expanded to add the kitchen, dining room, and main floor bathrooms, we do not yet have a solid timeline, but we expect construction to continue through 2025.

-WHERE ARE WE MOVING TO?
+WHERE DID WE MOVE TO?

 During the foundation replacement and main floor renovations, Lambert House will occupy another old Capitol Hill house and its adjacent carriage house at the South East corner of the Saint Mark’s Cathedral Campus: